Pottery Barn brings an interesting twist to the loyalty credit card: cash back or, if your purchase is big enough, special financing.

 What if I don’t Qualify for a Pottery Barn Credit Card?

-If you have subpar credit and Comenity Bank declines your application, then you need to consider a credit card that will help you build or repair your credit.
+If your application is declined for some reason, then you need to consider a credit card that will help you build or repair your credit.
 As I regularly report, the Capital One Platinum card is one of the absolute best options for that.

-Capital One Platinum charges no annual fee and offers an automatic credit-limit increase after five, consecutive on-time payments.
-Those two features will bump up your credit score because of the way scores are calculated, which will help you build or repair your credit in less than half a year.
+Capital One Platinum charges no annual fee and offers automatic credit line reviews after six, consecutive on-time payments.
+Those two features will bump up your credit score because of the way scores are calculated, which will help you build or repair your credit rather fast.

 Capital One Platinum won’t earn airline miles or cash-back or rewards points, but when you have no credit or bad credit, perks won’t help you.
 You need a card that increases your credit score.